gpitsilis/hate-speech/README.txt

 1) Install moses decoder toolkit that can be found at: http://www.statmt.org/moses/?n=Development.GetStarted Once moses is installed, you will need to replace the full path of the tokenizer.perl file in tok_lib.py with the one pointing to the location where the  script is installed in your hard disk.

 2) Acquire the hate-speech dataset.
-It can be taken from the address indicated in the following publication:
+It can be taken from the link advertised in the following publication:

 Zeerak Waseem and Dirk Hovy, Hateful symbols or hateful people? predictive features for hate speech detection on twitter.
 In Proceedings of the NAACL Student Research Workshop, San Diego, California, June 2016.
 Association for Computational Linguistics.